awbla/awbla-student-workflow/content/3-agisoftmetashape.md

 {:#addphotos}
 ### Add photos to Agisoft Project
-- Navigate to the Workflow tab and click Add Photos
+- Navigate to the Workflow tab and click Add Photos or Add Folder
-- Navigate to the Source Folder and click Select Folder
+- Navigate to the Source Folder
+- Select the photos you want to add or click Slect Folder
-    - If prompted select *Single Camera*
+    - If prompted select *Single Cameras*
 -  Photos will be added to Workspace > Chunk # (# of cameras)
     - *# of cameras refers to the number of photos added to the project*
 - Click Save